How to improve interpersonal skills in the workplace

 1. Evaluate your interpersonal skills

-2. Create an interpersonal skills development plan
+2. Build a development plan

 For example, if you need to become a more confident public speaker, practice in front of the mirror, video camera, or supportive friends and family who can provide constructive feedback.
 Or, if you realise that you are prone to interrupting colleagues, consciously practice active listening in future meetings and conversations.